bverkron/distributed-computing/readme.md

 First and foremost you should make sure that your host is not able to communicate with other LAN devices, much like you would with [IoT devices](https://en.wikipedia.org/wiki/Internet_of_things).
 Such devices can pose security risks and allow attackers to access devices within your network that contain sensitive information.

 ## Scenario #1 - Single boot host
 If you only have a single OS on your host system (the one used to run the distributed computing node) then you should block LAN access at the router level.
-This varies greatly by router manufacturer so check the docs for your router or other networking gear.
+This varies greatly by router manufacturer / firmware so check the docs for your router or other networking gear.

 ## Scenario #2 - Dual boot host